AntoLindo/AUESOME---Robustness-Test/README.md

 - Stress the model with data augemntation

 Shall we think about three dymensional DFT?
 And try to compute the three channels differently?

+make_subset.py is a Python code to create a subset of 10% of elements out of the original dataset and resize them to have the long edge of 512px.
+Now we are working with 2400 real images and 2400 fake images for the training set.